 Recently, I was asked to write a post for a state bar association blog with highlights from my article, My Last Lecture: More Unsolicited Advice for Future and Current Lawyers.
 Then I thought, heck, I should post it here too.

 Understand Your Clients’ Interests.
 Lawyers often assume that they know what their clients want–to get as much money or pay as little money as possible.
-While clients usually are very concerned about their bottom line, they often have additional interests.
+While clients usually are very concerned about how much money they would receive or pay, they often have additional interests.
 In virtually any kind of case, parties may have an interest in being treated respectfully and fairly, minimizing the cost and length of the process, freeing time to focus on matters other than the dispute, reducing the emotional wear and tear caused by continued disputing, and protecting privacy and reputations.
 Plaintiffs may have interests such as obtaining favorable tax consequences, getting non-monetary opportunities, and receiving explanations or apologies.
 Defendants may have interests such as receiving acknowledgments about the lack of merit of the charges, making payments in kind, stretching payments over time, sharing liability with other defendants, preventing ancillary harm (such as loss of credit rating or business opportunities), receiving favorable tax consequences, obtaining non-disclosure agreements, and avoiding future lawsuits.
 If you satisfy your clients’ interests, they are more likely to pay your bills, hire you again, and refer other clients to you.

 Pay Attention to What’s Really Important in Your Cases, Not Just the Law or Winning.
 Lawyers generally want to make the best possible argument and win in litigation or transactional negotiations.
 Typically, it’s good to show the law is “on your side,” get favorable agreements, and win at trial.
 You are likely to feel good if you can make arguments that persuade others and win trials.
 That’s often how lawyers measure success and get good reputations.
 It’s certainly fine to take pride in your work and want to get recognition for it.
 But remember that your first priority should be your clients’ interests, not yours.
 Winning is a means to achieving your clients’ ends and it shouldn’t be the end in itself.
 Don’t “win the battle and lose the war.”
 Since clients are likely to have multiple interests, your job should be to help them achieve their highest-priority goals.